claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 : Formant shifting.

 **Tone Shift** (AI voice databases only)
-: Modifies the tone of the voice.
-Effects may vary with each voice database.
+: Modifies the tone of the voice without changing the pitch.

 !!! note "Pro Feature - Tone Shift is only available in Synthesizer V Studio Pro."